-Confidential help with personal problems is available for all students through Trinity's Student Counselling Services which, can be contacted at 9 South Leinster Street, or by telephone on 01 896 1407.

-Further information about the services available can be found at: www.tcd.ie/Student\Counselling emphasis is placed on group learning and shared endeavour.
-The course also requires sustained collaborative effort and individual responsibility for development in all subject areas.
+Confidential help with personal problems is available for all students through Trinity's Student Counselling Services which are located at 9 South Leinster Street just a 15minute walk from The Lir campus.
+For the 2022/23 academic year, one on one appointments will also be available in the main Lir building on Tuesday and Wednesday evenings.
+Appointments may be made by contacting their office via telephone on 01 896 1407 or by emailing student-counselling@tcd.ie.
+Further information about the services available can be found at: www.tcd.ie/Student\Counselling